Papadopoulos seeks pardon from Trump; redemption in his new book

 Subscribe for unlimited digital access.
 Try one month for $1!

-WASHINGTON – Former Chicagoan George Papadopoulos, who pleaded guilty to lying to FBI agents working on Robert Mueller’s Russia probe, said his attorneys asked President Donald Trump for a pardon.
+WASHINGTON – Former Chicagoan George Papadopoulos, who pleaded guilty to lying to FBI agents working on Special Counsel Robert Mueller’s Russia probe, said his attorneys asked President Donald Trump for a pardon.

-Papadopoulos’ historic role in the probe by special counsel Robert Mueller is that he unwittingly helped get it started when he passed along to Australian diplomat Alexander Downer at a bar in London that he was told Russians had stolen Hillary Clinton e-mails.
+Papadopoulos’ historic role in the Mueller probe is that he unwittingly helped get it started when he passed along to Australian diplomat Alexander Downer at a bar in London that he was told Russians had stolen thousands of Hillary Clinton e-mails.
 That was a factor in the FBI launching the probe in July, 2016.

 Papadopoulos discussed the pardon request in several interviews Tuesday and Wednesday, the publication date of his book, “Deep State Target: How I Got Caught in the Crosshairs of the Plot to Bring Down President Trump.”